Community is not clubs

 If we can’t create multigenerational, multicultural, & multigendered communities together online how can we ever hope to do so in our cities and streets?

 For years OMHG has been reaching out to make a stronger community for everyone together.
-On May 1st we held an Annual General Party to start the process of becoming a cooperative.
+On May 1st we held an Annual General Party to start the process of building collaboratively.
 In July we partnered with Communifire to give members a complete social networking platform limited only by our imaginations and effort.
 We offer ALL the features and then some that the exclusive Netropolitan charges it’s members $9000 to access or that Facebook and Ello appear to offer for free-if you don’t mind giving up your freedom (or your face).
 Unlike other networks the OMHG community meets up weekly on Twitter, stays in touch on Instagram, builds friendships on Facebook, visits on Skype or Google+, makes real tangible projects together, connects offline and has proven that people make communities, the platforms just host us.
 We are building a common space, made and owned by us, for everyone who wants to be a citizen of a community for the head, heart and hands.

 As citizens we can write the terms of use, choose our platform and build our interfaces, we can decide to invest our profits into each other and our local communities, we can use our collective skills to create a common resource, we are responsible for being inclusive, hate-free, ad-free and awesome.